 - What is a favorite memory you have of your time at Amigos de Jesús?

-That moment and others like it are to me what Amigos de Jesús is -- a place of growth and healing.
+That moment and so many others like it are to me what Amigos de Jesús is -- a place of growth and healing.
 They are the moments that I know God is working here, and they are the moments I won't forget.